 Another major factor to take into consideration are ATM fees.
-The account you open will determine the type of fees that you will need to pay if you decide to withdraw money, inquire about account balances, or make a transfer on an ATM that is not from your bank.
-Check out the list of fees from each bank.
+The account you open will determine the type of fees that you need to pay if you decide to withdraw money, check account balances, or make a transfer using an ATM that is not from your bank.
+Check out the list of out-of-network ATM fees from each bank.

 - Chase Premier Plus Checking: free at any Chase ATM.
 Free for first 4 withdrawals, transfers or inquiries at non-Chase ATMs. $2 per additional use. $5 for foreign transactions outside the U.S.